CSWomenUMass/latex/README.md

 If time allows we will see a bit on graphics!

-**Please make sure you have LaTeX installed in your machine beforehand.** Choosing an editor would be nice too - there are many free ones available!
+**Please make sure you have LaTeX installed in your machine beforehand.** If you need help with that, check our [bootcamp instructions](http://github.com/CSWomenUMass/bootcamp).
+Choosing an editor would be nice too - there are many free ones available!